Selective Whistleblower Representation in High-Risk Matters

 - Inflating billing codes to increase reimbursement.

-- Payments or perks that function as kickbacks.
+- Payments, perks, or referral arrangements that function as kickbacks.

 - Research or grant issues where data does not match reality.